Spanish terms of endearment ❤️❤️❤️

 compa/coma – buddy, pal

-Derived from the words compadre and comadre (godfather/godmother).
+Derived from the words and comadre (godfather/godmother).

 cuate/cuata or carnal/carnala – buddy, pal